 My mother used to say she didn’t know if she would ‘raise me’ meaning she wasn’t sure I would survive childhood.
 She said I almost died when I was six weeks old – never elaborated, just that I developed tiny pimple-like, white dots all over and had to be taken to the hospital.
 She was afraid I would die.
 Of course I didn’t and childhood was as normal as anyone could expect, considering the frequent belly pains, upset stomach and the constant need to lie down.

 I could often be found curled up somewhere reading or coloring or writing stories.
-Looking back now I understand that it was malaise but back then, I was just considered a reserved child and puny too.
+Looking back now I understand that it was malaise, but back then, I was just considered a reserved child and puny too.

-At thirteen, I became seriously ill – severely jaundiced, high fever, no diagnosis.
+At thirteen, I became seriously ill – severely jaundiced, high fever; no diagnosis.
 That was just the beginning and the hospital quickly became my second home.
 I remember being temporarily released to celebrate my 16th birthday, and again to take the exit exams – Cambridge O’levels – from secondary school.

 Finally, at eighteen, a diagnosis – chronic active hepatitis (now known as autoimmune hepatitis) – and the only known case on the island of Barbados at the time.
 I yellowed, my abdomen became painfully distended and my organs threatened to shut down.
 Prognosis – a five-year life expectancy.
 I was put on large doses of steroids (the wonder drug) and managed to stay clear of the hospital ward for the next few years.

-Finally, some uneventful years, even though ultrasounds showed that only about 30% of my liver was functioning.
+At long last, some uneventful years, even though ultrasounds showed that only about 30% of my liver was functioning.
 The cirrhosis was widespread, but it wasn’t until 2004 that I began to see a hepatologist (liver specialist).
 Things deteriorated rapidly from there.
 I needed a new liver and fast.

-It wasn’t until 2010 that problems began to reappear.
+Then, in 2010 problems began to reappear.
 I’ve had to be hospitalized at least once every year since then – late stage transplant complications.
-My health conditions have finally forced me to take long-term medical leave.
-Now writing helps me to continue living in the sunshine.
+Five years later, health conditions finally forced me to take long-term medical leave from the teaching I loved so much.